-As 2016 winds down, reminders are probably starting to appear in your inbox about last-minute financial to-dos such as making charitable donations, maxing out retirement contributions, using up money in a flexible spending account, making 529 contributions for grandchildren, and so on.
+As 2018 winds down, we are hearing a lot about about last-minute financial to-dos such as making charitable donations, maxing out retirement contributions, using up money in a flexible spending account, making 529 contributions, and so on.

-Here are three steps everyone should before December 31, to help put you on course financially in 2017:
+Here are three steps everyone should address before December 31, to help put you on course financially in 2019:

 - Determine your most important, immediate next steps when it comes to your money, and commit to tackling them in the New Year.
 Think of this as the year-end financial equivalent of clearing your desk and writing your next day’s to-dos before heading home at the end of the workday.
 When you return the next morning to a clean desk and a focused plan of attack, you have a much easier time getting started, right?
 It’s similar with financial planning.
 Reviewing your financial picture and identifying just a few next steps will give you a head start on dealing with your money in the coming year.

 - Ask yourself: Are there aspects of your life you could or should downsize?
-As you look back on 2016, you may identify ways to “right size” your expenses.
+As you look back on the past year, you may be able to identify ways to “right size” your expenses.
 For some of us, this could mean making a big change, such as finally moving to a smaller home (with a smaller mortgage).
 Or it could be smaller changes to your lifestyle, like purchasing a smaller car or cutting back on overall entertainment expenses.
-Imagine yourself feeling more secure and comfortable in 2017 when it comes to your finances.
+Imagine yourself feeling more secure and comfortable in the new year when it comes to your finances.
 Making the right changes to your spending has the power make that happen.
 You can change the trajectory of your financial journey, and you can make the change starting now.